GautamL17/Coding_Challenge_Roxiler/README.md

 # Coding_Challenge_Roxiler
 # TransactionDashboard

 TransactionDashboard is a comprehensive web application that provides detailed insights into financial transactions.
 The app includes various features like viewing all transactions, monthly dashboards, pie charts, bar charts, and combined charts.
-It supports CRUD operations and pagination for better data management and visualization.

 ## Table of Contents